-Summer is here!
+Summer is right around the corner!
 It is a great idea to start summer with a solid reading plan.
 Part of that plan should involve keeping your child reading to avoid the "summer slide!"
 At St. Francis of Assisi, we put together packets with activities and resources to keep your child reading during the sunny months.
 I hope you find the information attached helpful.
 If you have any questions, please let us know!

 Check out these suggestions to give your bookworm some great materials to dive into all summer long!